Virtual entertainment: Local events and activities to check out online

 Gloucester-based Ted Reed Productions premieres a documentary titled “Juke Joint Festival Revisited,” in response to the cancellation of this year’s popular international blues festival of the same name in Clarksdale, Mississippi.

-The hourlong watch party on Saturday, April 18, at 10 p.m. shares powerhouse live performances from last April's festival.
+To join the hourlong watch party on Saturday, April 18, at 10 p.m., visit Ted Reed Productions’ Facebook page.
+The documentary shares powerhouse live performances from last April’s festival.

 After the film, organizers hope that viewers may consider making a donation to the Blues Foundation COVID-19 Fund or the Mississippi Blues Benevolent Fund.